ProjectWorkGruppo3/Simulator/README.md

 # Simulator

-This repository contains the simulator for the generation of the data
+This repository contains the simulator for the data generation